 The PIHP reports on performance via the Performance Indicators Report, which is required by MDHHS.
-This series of tables provides performance data on several indicators related to access, efficiency and outcome measures.
+This series of tables provides performance data on several indicators related to access, efficiency, and outcome measures.
 The QI Committee assures that quality measurements are in place to continuously monitor performance and to identify problems as they arise.
 This information is shared with management at the PIHP and the provider agencies on a regular basis.
-Also, specific problem analysis is conducted as requested or as problems are identified in the monitoring process.